 Although there is still a lot of work to do, our recent Gender Pay Gap Report demonstrates our commitment to the representation of women across our organisation in all roles at every level.

 People are protected from discrimination on the grounds of who they are attracted to sexually.
-A person’s sexual orientation may be towards people of the same sex (gay or lesbian), the opposite sex (heterosexual), or of either sex (bisexual).
+A person’s sexual orientation may be towards people of the same sex (gay or lesbian), the opposite sex (heterosexual), or of more than one sex (bisexual).

 KFRS understand that a person’s sexual orientation and gender identity is important and that a person can encounter discriminatory attitudes relating to both.